ValentinoSalguero/SimpleSwatp-ETH/README.md

 ├── README.md
 └── ...
 ✅ Verification Checklist
- Contract compiles successfully.
+ Contract compiles successfully

- All 5 required functions are implemented.
+ All five core functions are implemented

- Follows best practices and uses gas-efficient patterns.
+ Follows Solidity best practices and gas optimization

- Includes clear function and logic comments in English.
+ Clear function and logic comments in English

- Verified on a testnet or local network.
+ Tested on a testnet or local network

- Documented using Markdown.
+ Properly documented in Markdown

 📜 License
 GPL-3.0